The Tax-Exemption Process

 - Qualifying title-holding organizations are generally stockholding organizations.
 Refer to IRC Section 501(c)(2) and 501(c)(25).

-- California does not allow single member limited liability companies (LLC) tax-exempt status under R&TC Section 23701, except 23701h and 23701x (title holding organizations).
+- California does not allow single member limited liability companies (LLC) tax-exempt status under R&TC Section 23701, except 23701h and 23701x (title holding organizations), unless the LLC elects to be treated as a corporation by filing Form 8832 with the Internal Revenue Service.

 Nonprofit unincorporated associations